psfrolov/psfrolov.github.io/app/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 Things to note here:

-* I'm using predefined `CONFIGURATION` and `PLATFORM` variables to simulate behavior of AppVeyour buit-in MSBuild provider.
+* I'm using predefined `CONFIGURATION` and `PLATFORM` variables to simulate behaviour of AppVeyour buit-in MSBuild provider.
 * The directory `cov-analysis-win64-7.6.0` is created by extracting Coverity Build Tool ZIP archive on the previous step.
 * After building the project with Coverity Build Tool there will be directory